istio/istio.io/_docs/tasks/metrics-logs.md

    Save the following as `new_rule.yaml`:
    <pre data-src="https://raw.githubusercontent.com/istio/istio/release-0.1/samples/apps/bookinfo/mixer-rule-additional-telemetry.yaml"></pre>

-1. Pick a target service for the new rule.
+1. Pick a destination service for the new rule.

    If using the BookInfo sample, select `reviews.default.svc.cluster.local`.
    A fully-qualified domain name for the service is required in the following steps.